- Part two in our four part series on email marketing campaigns

 4. What goes into email copywriting

 So, you know the type of language to use; what are you going to talk about?
 Obviously, this varies based on the company.
-But any Microsoft partner can follow some general goals or aims they want to offer their audience:
+Here are some general goals or aims you could offer your audience:

 Many companies’ emails only explain the features of new products or services they are offering, when they should be explaining the benefit.
 Instead of announcing a new edition of your tool, why don’t you talk about what it can do for the user?
 What problems can it solve?
 Understanding the problems and interests of your email recipients is the key to creating emails that will appeal to them.